alisaitbilgi/Handling-Asynchronousity-In-React/README.md

- 	#We'll make same, simple async operation 6 times with 6 different ways and evaluate pros-cons of each step.
+ 	#We'll make the same, simple async operation 6 times with 6 different ways and evaluate pros-cons of each step.

 	(Async Operation: show a notificiation to user when logged in, and then hide it after 5 seconds.)